zoom1338/UofI-CyberTutorials/Drafts/meeting_onepager_2025-09-02.md

   - **Mitigation:** Proceed with writing non-practical sections of the tutorial that don't require lab work.
 - **Risk:** The chosen wordlist is not approved.
   - **Mitigation:** Use a smaller, commonly available wordlist for initial development and testing.

+## Notes during the meeting
+- create a issues for my tasks on the github repo and then assign it to myself
+- license ~ CC-BY-NC-ND